apache/rocketmq-exporter/README.md

-RocketMQ_exporter
+RocketMQ Exporter
 ==============

-RocketMQ exporter for Prometheus.
+Apache RocketMQ Exporter for Prometheus.

 Table of Contents
 -----------------